 NEW CAGLIARITANA STATE ROAD (SS-554) - The contract relates to the integrated total award of the executive design and subsequent works to upgrade the urban road to Astaldi as per article 53.2.c) of Legislative decree no. 163/2006.
 It includes elimination of the intersections along roughly seven km of the state road SS-554 from Km 1+500 to Km 7+100 (the first stage).
-The works are funded by RDF58 and the Sardinian Region.
+The works are funded by RDF and the Sardinian Region.
 Agreement of the contract is subject to the customer's (ANAS) approval of the definitive project.
 In 2018, the design phase continued and after the customer's request for amendments and integrations, the design was sent to the Italian Superior Council for Public Works (CSLP) for its approval.
-It should be noted that, in September 2019, the CSLP expressed its favourable opinion, subject to the re-presentation of the revised definitive project updated to include certain requests.
-In December 2019, Astaldi sent the customer the revised definitive project as per the CSLP's requests and, in May 2020, ANAS sent the project to the Ministry of the Environment and Land and Sea Protection for commencement of the environmental impact assessment, the results of which are not known at the date of preparation of this report.
+In September 2019, the CSLP expressed its favourable opinion, subject to the re-presentation of the revised definitive project as per the CSLP's requests and, in May 2020, ANAS sent the project to the Ministry of the Environment and Land and Sea Protection for commencement of the environmental impact assessment, the results of which are not known at the date of preparation of this report.

-NATO BASE IN SIGONELLA - Included in the new orders in 2018, the contract includes the extension of the NATO base in Sigonella, Sicily.
+NATO BASE IN SIGONELLA - The contract includes the extension of the NATO base in Sigonella, Sicily.
 It provides for the executive design and performance of works to expand Ground Operations Area (Ops Area) and Flight Operations Area (Flight Area) of the Sigonella Military Airport.
 The project involves the construction of 14 buildings occupying a total net surface area of approximately 26,700 square metres, to be used as military offices and aircraft storage and fitting out, with specific radio/data plant engineering for specialist military air operations.
 The duration of the works is approximately three years.
 The customer is NSPA (NATO Support and Procurement Agency).
 Financing of the works is guaranteed by NATO funding.
-It should be noted that, during 2020, the first two buildings (Building 164 and Building 165 - in January) and the first hanger (Building 204 - in February) were delivered to the customer.
+During 2020, the first two buildings (Building 164 and Building 165 - in January) and the first hanger (Building 204 - in February) were delivered to the customer.
 At the date of preparation of this report, a new work schedule is being negotiated as well as the deadline for completion of the works.

-NUOVO OSPEDALE DEL SUD-EST BARESE IN MONOPOLI-FASANO - Included in the new orders in 2018, the contract covers all the civil works and systems for the new healthcare facility of excellence in Puglia, which will have 299 beds and nine operating rooms in a surface area of 178,000 square metres.
+NUOVO OSPEDALE DEL SUD-EST BARESE IN MONOPOLI-FASANO - The contract covers all the civil works and SyStems for the new healthcare facility of excellence in Puglia, which will have 299 beds and nine operating rooms in a surface area of 178,000 square metres.
 The works are slated to take approximately three years.
-The customer is the local health authority59 of the Bari Province.
-The contract was awarded to Astaldi (70%) as part of a joint venture with Guastamacchia (Italy, 30%).60
+The customer is the local health authority of the Bari Province.
+The contract was awarded to Astaldi (70%) as part of a joint venture with Guastamacchia (Italy, 30%).